 3.6.
-Evaluation of the proposed implementation system including the mechanisms for the subsequent monitoring and evaluation functions

-Detailing the measure must contain elements of the provisions implementing, including the designation of bodies and procedures for the implementation of the monitoring and evaluation, partnership agreements, procedures for advertising and the exchange of computerized data to meet the payment requirements for the implementation of the measure.
+Evaluation of the proposed implementation system including the mechanisms for the subsequent monitoring and evaluation functions procedures for advertising and the exchange of computerized data to meet the payment requirements for the implementation of the measure.
 The quality of these systems is essential for implementing the objectives.
 At this stage, assessing implementing provisions proposed for managing, monitoring and evaluation.
 In doing this, it would be considered examination of previous experience, possible bottlenecks which might impede implementation of the measure and should make recommendations for preventive action.
-It would also assess the quality and extent of partnership arrangements.
+It would also be assessed the quality and extent of partnership arrangements.